-Our capital strategy for most of Discovery's fiscal 2016, all of fiscal 2017 and thereafter has been to try to engage in a single major capital raising transaction to provide sufficient funds to satisfy Discovery's capital needs for a number of years to come.
+Our capital strategy for most of the Company's fiscal 2016, all of fiscal 2017 and thereafter has been, and continues to be, to attempt to engage in a single major capital raising transaction to provide sufficient funds to satisfy the Company's capital needs for a number of years to come.
 While management did not completely abandon this strategy, it did shift its emphasis in an effort to try to engage in one or more smaller capital raising transactions to provide sufficient funds to satisfy ongoing and future capital needs.
-Beginning in May 2016 and since then, Discovery has completed a series of placements of its Debentures having an aggregate original principal amount of \$6,362,500.
-Discovery's plan for financing its general and administrative expenses is described in the section captioned "Financing History and Immediate, Short-Term Capital Needs" above.
-Discovery's plan for financing its work commitment is described in the following paragraph.
+Beginning in May 2016 and since then, the Company has completed a series of placements of its Debentures having an aggregate original principal amount of \$6.5 million.
+The Company's plan for financing its general and administrative expenses is described in the section captioned "Financing History and Immediate, Short-Term Capital Needs" above.
+The Company's plan for financing its work commitments is described in the following paragraph.

-The Original Investor of Discovery's first Debenture has options to purchase additional Debentures having an aggregate original principal amount of up to \$20.0 million and featuring an initial conversion price of \$0.20 for each Common Share acquired upon conversion.
-These options may be exercised in two tranches, each involving \$10.0 million of Debentures, on or before January 31, 2018 and July 31, 2018.
-Presently, Discovery's primary targeted source for funds to finance its work commitment is this option arrangement.
+DEC Funding has options to purchase additional Debentures having an aggregate original principal amount of up to \$20.0 million and featuring an initial conversion price of \$0.20 for each common share acquired upon conversion.
+These options may be exercised in two tranches, each involving \$10.0 million of Debentures, on or before January 31, 2018 and July 31, 2018, respectively.
+Presently, the Company's primary targeted source for funds to finance its work commitment is this option arrangement.
 The interpretation and analysis of the Survey resulted in an inventory of more than 30 leads judged to be potential areas of crude oil accumulations.
-These initial prospective locations were prioritized and the results were presented to the Original Investor to fund Discovery's initial drilling program.
-If the Original Investor does not elect to provide required financing or if the Original Investor exercises the first \$10.0 million tranche of the option arrangement but not the second \$10.0 million tranche, Discovery still need to complete an alternative major capital raising transaction to continue moving its business plan forward.
-While alternative investors continue to express an interest in investing in the Company, to date it has not entered into any agreements in principle much less binding agreements with any of them.
-If the Original Investor does not fully exercise its options and Discovery is unable to readily procure an adequate alternative investment, its strategy would be to try to continue to suspend and extend the License until adequate funds are obtained.
-The Company has no assurance that it will be able to do this, nor can it provide any assurance that it will secure a joint venture partner.
+These initial prospective locations were prioritized and the results were presented to DEC Funding.
+If DEC Funding does not elect to provide additional financing, or if DEC Funding only exercises the first \$10 million tranche of the option arrangement but not the second \$10 million tranche, the Company will need to complete an alternative major capital raising transaction to continue moving its business plan forward.
+While alternative investors continue to express an interest in investing in the Company, to date no alternative investor has entered into any agreements in principle much less binding agreements.
+If DEC Funding does not fully exercise its options and the Company is unable to readily procure an adequate alternative investment, its strategy would be to attempt to suspend and extend the License until adequate funds are obtained.
+The Company has no assurance that it will be able to do so, nor can it provide any assurance that it will secure a joint venture partner.
 Moreover, any joint venture arrangement would need to be approved by each Debenture holder.

-Sales from production from successful exploration and drilling efforts would provide Discovery with cash flow.
-The proven reserves associated with production would increase the value of Discovery's rights in the Prospect.
-This, in turn, should enable Discovery to obtain bank financing (after the wells have produced for a period of time to satisfy the lenders requirements).
-Both of these results would enable Discovery to continue with its development activities.
-Cash flow is a critical success factor for Discovery's plan of operation in the long run.
-Management believes that, if Discovery's plan of operation progresses (and production is realized) as planned, sufficient cash flow and debt financing will be available for purposes of properly pursuing the Company's plan of operation, although Discovery can make no assurances in this regard.
+Sales from production as a result of successful exploration and drilling efforts would provide the Company with incoming cash flow.
+The proved reserves associated with production would most likely increase the value of the Company's rights in the

+Prospect.
+This, in turn, should enable the Company to obtain bank financing (after the wells have produced for a period of time to satisfy the lenders requirements).
+Both of these results would enable the Company to continue with its development activities.
+Positive cash flow is a critical success factor for the Company's plan of operation in the long run.
+Management believes that, if its plan of operation successfully progresses (and production is realized) as planned, sufficient cash flow and debt financing will be available for purposes of properly pursuing the Company's plan of operation, although the Company can make no assurances in this regard.